Financial-Times/bertha-client/README.md

 ### Local setup

+Recommended approach:

-Recommended approach: clone this repo and run `yarn`.
+- Clone this repo and run `yarn`.

-Then run `yarn run build -- --watch` – this will continually compile `src` to `dist`.
+- Run `yarn run build -- --watch` – this will continually compile `src` to `dist`.

-In another terminal, run `yarn run test -- --watch` – this will run eslint then flow then ava, and it will continue running ava when files change.
+- In another terminal, run `yarn run test -- --watch` – this will run ava in watch mode.

 ### Publishing to npm